tilt-dev/tilt/docs/docker_compose.md

 ```

 ## Caveats
 Our Docker Compose support is newer than (and largely separate from) Tilt's Kubernetes support.
-You may hit more/different bugs, which we want to fix.
+You may hit more/different bugs, which we want to fix -- please file issues or tell us in Slack.

 ## Docker Compose Under The Hood
 Tilt uses Docker Compose to run your services, so you can also use `docker-compose` to examine state outside Tilt.